rug-cit-hpc/cit-hpc-easybuild/jobscripts/habrok/README.md

   -n, --name <FILENAME>                  name of the resulting tarball -o, --output <DIRECTORY>               output directory for storing the produced tarball, no tarball is created when not set
-  -t, --tmpdir <DIRECTORY>               temporary directory to be used for CVMFS, fuse-overlayfs, and EasyBuild
+  -t, --tmpdir <DIRECTORY>               temporary directory to be used for CVMFS, fuse-overlayfs, and EasyBuild -v, --version <VERSION>                version number of the stack to build software for
 ```

 By default, the script will build/optimize the software for the current host, and uses an installation path that reflects its architecture name (determined by using `archspec` or `archdetect`).